-- Public Comment Notice: When initial awards of federal funds are announced and DCA has completed the required NEPA review and obtained all required documentation, DCA will publish notices of its intent to allocate HOME funds in local newspapers in the proposed projects' areas.
+- 1. Public Comment Notice: When initial awards of federal funds are announced and DCA has completed the required NEPA review and obtained all required documentation, DCA will publish notices of its intent to allocate HOME funds in local newspapers in the proposed projects' areas.
 After a 15-day public comment period, if there are no public comments and no additional findings, DCA will seek HUD's approval of its commitment of HOME funds to the proposed project. - 2.
-Release of Funds: Following its receipt of DCA's Request for Release of Funds(RROF), a 15 day HUD comment period begins.
-During this period, the public is allowed the opportunity to object on the project or activity.
-If there are no objections or no findings, HUD will issue the Authority to Use Grant Funds (AUGF) within minimum 20 days to maximum 40 days.
+Release of Funds: Following its receipt of DCA's Request for Release of Funds(RROF), a 15day HUD comment period begins.
+During this period, the public is allowed the opportunity to object to the project or activity.
+If there are no objections or no findings, HUD will issue the Authority to Use Grant Funds (AUGF) within a minimum of 20 days to a maximum of 40 days.

-3. Choice Limiting Action: Once applications are submitted, the Applicants must refrain from taking any choice limiting actions including acquiring, rehabilitating, demolishing, converting, leasing, repairing, or constructing property until DCA permitting project activities.
+3. Choice Limiting Action: Once applications are submitted, the Applicants must refrain from taking any choice limiting actions including acquiring, rehabilitating, demolishing, converting, leasing, repairing, or constructing property until DCA permits project activities.

-5. ASTM Compliance
+ASTM Compliance